Manage Legal Money Claim – County Court Claim – CC

 If you have debt problems or owe money to someone, the people or creditor you owe money to may take you to court.
-It is called a route to CCJ via making a claim in county court.
+It is called a route to CCJ via claiming in county court.

-It is important once your creditor takes you to court, you must not ignore it as you could end up with a higher amount of debt with added court fee and legal charges on top of your original debt outstanding.
-You may end up paying default judgement money which could have been avoided if proper response could have been submitted on time.
+It is important that once your creditor takes you to court, you must not ignore it as you could end up with a higher amount of debt with added court fees and legal charges on top of your original debt outstanding.
+You may end up paying default judgement money which could have been avoided if the proper response has been submitted on time.

 Any CCJ on your credit report negatively affect your credit report and scoring.

-Your creditor or someone you owe money to must send you a court action warning letter, it is called ‘letter before action’.
+Your creditor or someone you owe money to must send you a court action warning letter, it is called a “letter before action”.

-2. Defendant – The party who is allegedly owe money to the claimant.
+- Defendant – The party who is allegedly owed money to the claimant.

 The claim form gives details (Of claim) of how much your creditor is claiming you owe them.
-The response pack contains many forms which includes your option to defend the claim or even making a counter claim if it is relevant.
+The response pack contains many forms which include your option to defend the claim or even making a counterclaim if it is relevant.

-It is important to verify that if the claim form is genuine. you can check if it has a claim number of top right-hand side of the claim form and it should also show name of the court which has issued it. it should also be stamped by court. if these are missing than it’s probably not a real court form and your creditor have sent you a dummy form.
+It is important to verify that if the claim form is genuine.
+You can check if it has a claim number on the top right-hand side of the claim form.
+It should also show the name of the court which has issued it.
+It should also be stamped by the court.
+If these are missing then it’s probably not a real court form and your creditor have sent you a dummy form.

 The response pack contains the following forms:

-You must do one of the following within 14 days of the of claim being sent:
+You must do one of the following within 14 days of the claim being sent: